Samantha Smith Challenge 2024-2025 Guidelines

 Learn to listen

 To build bridges of understanding, it is important to practice empathy and active listening.
 Here are some quick examples of how to do that.
-These are skills that students will need, to be able to understand all sides of the issue they explore and to be able to act in ways for the common good.
+Additionally, it is often important to have role models for taking action.

 Brené Brown on Empathy